brettmillerb/Pester-Wiki/Migrating-from-Pester-3-to-Pester-4.md

+Migration from Pester 3 to 4 typically involves minor changes to test code.
+Sometimes the migration requires no changes at all.
+This guide is meant to help you understand and make the necessary changes to your existing test code to accommodate Pester 4.

-## Update functions to new names:
+## Update to New Names

+We recommend performing string replacement on tests written for Pester 3 and earlier as follows:

-1. rename all occurences of any `Contain` assertion for `FileContentMatch`.
+1. replace all occurrences of any `Contain` assertion for `FileContentMatch`.
-1. rename all occurentces of `Assert-VerifiableMocks` to `Assert-VerifiableMock`
+1. rename all occurrences of `Assert-VerifiableMocks` to `Assert-VerifiableMock`
-1. rename all occurentces of `Get-MockDynamicParameters` to `Get-MockDynamicParameter`
+1. rename all occurrences of `Get-MockDynamicParameters` to `Get-MockDynamicParameter`
-1. rename all occurentces of `Set-DynamicParameterVariables` to `Set-DynamicParameterVariable`
+1. rename all occurrences of `Set-DynamicParameterVariables` to `Set-DynamicParameterVariable`

 You can use this simple script that can migrate test files in UTF8 and ASCII encoding: